Home

 View on Facebook

-We are normally open Monday to Friday from 8.30am to 5.00 pm, but appointments (by phone or online) out with these hours can be arranged.
-Currently mail is not being picked up from the office on a regular basis so if possible please email or phone us.
+We are normally open Monday to Friday from 8.30am to 5.00 pm, but appointments (by phone or online) out with these hours can be arranged. .
 During evenings and weekends, if you or someone you know requires urgent social work support, please call 0800 811 505.